 Omar soon explained some of how the lockage was going to work:

-We would motor over to the locks when they were ready, and raft up or nest with the other yacht just before moving into the locks.
+- We would motor over to the locks when they were ready, and raft up or nest with the other yacht just before moving into the lock.

 Because we had extra crew, Russell and I were not nominated as linehandlers, but we helped out where we could, mostly with ensuring the mooring lines would run free.
 It was surprisingly quick to get the four rafts sorted out and moving into the canal.